fmorenopino/HeterogeneousHMM/README.md

 # Heterogenous-HMM (HMM with labels)

-This repository contains different implementations of the Hidden Markov Model with just some basic Python dependencies are used.
+This repository contains different implementations of the Hidden Markov Model with just some basic Python dependencies.
 The main contributions of this libraries with respect to other available APIs are:

+NOTE: this README file is still under construction.

-- **Heterogeneous HMM (HMM with labels)**: here we implement this version of the HMM which allow us to manage each of the observations with different probability distributions (*also, the simpler cases: Gaussian and Discrete/multinomial HMMs are implemented*).
+- **Heterogeneous HMM (HMM with labels)**: here we implement a version of the HMM which allow us to manage each of the features with different probability distributions (*also, the simpler cases: Gaussian and Multinomial HMMs are implemented*).

-- **Missing values support**: our implementation supports both partial and complete missing data per observation.
+- **Missing values support**: our implementation supports both partial and complete missing data.

-- **Semi-Supervised HMM (Fixing discrete emission probabilities)**: in the Heterogenous-HMM model, it is possible to fix the emission probabilities of the discrete features: the model allow us to fix the complete B matrix of certain feature or just the emission probabilities of some of the states of one feature (while training the emission probabilities of the other states).
+- **Semi-Supervised HMM (Fixing discrete emission probabilities)**: in the Heterogenous-HMM model, it is possible to fix the emission probabilities of the discrete features: the model allow us to fix the complete B matrix of certain feature or just some states' emission probabilities (while training the other states' emission probabilities).

 - **Model selection criteria**: both BIC and AIC are implemented.